 - If you are hiring a work-study student, ask for a copy of the candidate's award notification (found on TritonLink) showing an accepted work-study award.

 - Check with your departmental business or personnel office to see what else may be required in the hiring process.

 - Discuss student timekeeping procedures with your department timekeeper.

 - Make an offer to the candidate you have selected.

 - Refer the candidate to the appropriate department contact responsible for preparing the online hire information in the Payroll Personnel System (PPS).
 Do not allow the student to work until this process has been completed.

 - Inform all candidates of the outcome of the interview process.

-For more information, contact your departmental personnel office or your representative at Experiential & Employment Services (EES) within the Career Services Center.
+For more information, contact your Student Employment Liaison at Employment Services (ES) in the Career Services Center.